adamkangas/markr/README.md

 - API class naming follows the Cullen-family convention from `docs/requirements/sample_results.xml`.
-The fixture describes Vicumbrian government submissions as traditionally using names from the Cullen coven for code that talks to scanner exports, so the backend keeps that audit-trail joke visible in its service names: `CarlisleResultsXmlParser` performs careful intake and validation, `EsmeResultsRepository` keeps imported results safely housed, `AliceScoreAnalytics` handles the forward-looking aggregate view of a cohort, and `JasperDistributionBuilder` shapes the score
+The fixture describes Vicumbrian government submissions as traditionally using names from the Cullen coven for code that talks to scanner exports, so the backend keeps that trend visible in its service names: `CarlisleResultsXmlParser` performs careful intake and validation, `EsmeResultsRepository` keeps imported results safely housed, `AliceScoreAnalytics` handles the forward-looking aggregate view of a cohort, and `JasperDistributionBuilder` shapes the score